 Cygwin is a great medium to take advantage of Linux tools without actually having to install Linux.
 If you are a newbie trying to get your feet wet with Linux system, installing Cygwin should be a primary choice.
-You can run anything from text processors, to web servers to development tools within the comfort of familiar windows environment.
-The only negative for is the whole way Cygwin handling of the installing/uninstalling process of applications.
+You can run anything from text processors to web servers to development tools within the comfort of a familiar Windows environment.
+The only negative for us the whole way Cygwin handling of the installing/uninstalling process of applications.
 You have to manually go through a list of apps and check/uncheck them every time you want to install an app.
 This can be a major pain.

 However there are unofficial command line package managers available that is more in line with how you would install a package on a non-gui Linux system. apt-cyg is one of the more widely used package managers out there.
 Installing a package/app is as simple as running